5 walking days

 On the right bank is Ham House, a National Trust property.
 And you will also pass the back of Kew Gardens as well as one of the entrances.
 The right bank is surprisingly green considering that we’re only 10 miles from the capital.

 The left bank is more urban, passing through Twickenham and Isleworth.
-You will also walk past Syon House, the home of the Duke of Northumberland, and Marble Hill.
+You will also walk past Syon House, the home of the Duke of Northumberland, and Marble Hill House, once home to the mistress of the Prince Regent, later George IV.

 The Destination